 About Great Himalayan Trail

-From here we conquer Tilman Pass and descend to Langtang valley, which is renowned for its Tamang and Sherpa villages.
-At this point in the journey, you have already gathered some remarkable ethnic diversity in traditions, languages, costumes and lifestyles along the trekking route that is bespoke to every single people around the globe.
+From here, we conquer Tilman Pass and descend to Langtang Valley, which is renowned for its Tamang and Sherpa villages.
+At this point in the journey, you have already gathered some remarkable ethnic diversity in traditions, languages, costumes, and lifestyles along the trekking route that is bespoke to every single people around the globe.

 We stop at Muktinath, a famous pilgrimage destination, on the way and continue further west towards the Upper Dolpo trekking area.
 The Upper Dolpo area is one of Nepal’s remotest places, with unspoiled natural and cultural beauty.
-Here we walk sometimes for days without passing any settlements but probably meet caravans of yaks or goats on the way that move across the pastures for grazing or that transport goods across the challenging trails.
+Here we walk sometimes for days without passing any settlements, but we probably meet caravans of yaks or goats on the way that move across the pastures for grazing or that transport goods across the challenging trails.

-The trail goes through isolated landscapes to the crystal clear waters of Rara Lake at 3000m, surrounded by forested hills with snowcapped peaks on the horizon.
+The trail goes through isolated landscapes to the crystal-clear waters of Rara Lake at 3000 m, surrounded by forested hills with snowcapped peaks on the horizon.
 From Rara, we trek deeper into the less-visited regions to Simikot, where life is traditional and simple.
-This is one of the least developed areas of Nepal and you get to see the daily struggles and resilience of the local people.
+This is one of the least developed areas of Nepal, and you get to see the daily struggles and resilience of the local people.

 The magnitude of the vistas, cultural diversity, and range of lifestyles you will encounter along this remarkable high path are difficult to describe.
 However, this offers you a sense of what the Great Himalaya Trail will be like.
 Please contact Himalayan Ecological Trekking if you would like to take on this amazing adventure.
 We will help you get ready for this excursion and guide you through the various route alternatives.